 So let’s have a little look at a few of these alternatives and see what their strengths are.

-We mentioned above that Slido really thrives when it comes to live situations, from classrooms to meetings, but that running surveys may not be a strength of its platform.
+We mentioned above that Slido thrives when it comes to live situations, from classrooms to meetings, but that running surveys may not be a strength of its platform.
 ThoughtExchange on the other hand really takes surveys to the next level with an incredible amount of detail and a variety of unique selling points.

 Slido, while providing some solutions for those in education, is not an EdTech tool.
 Kahoot!, on the other hand, is the name that comes to mind when many of us think of educational technology.
-Tools that enable remote and hybrid teaching have become ever more present in the classroom, and educators around the world.
+Tools that make remote and hybrid teaching easier are now a mainstay for educators around the world.

 Likewise, they can also browse the litany of online quizzes available in the Kahoot!
 Academy.
 Both of these tools cater to different users but, when it comes to teachers, Kahoot! is one of the strongest alternatives.

 Swift is one of the best tools when it comes to running Q&A sessions as it can be run in a live setting while also offering presenters the ability to moderate submissions.
 A particularly neat feature of Swift is that you can share the top questions during your presentation and highlight them on your screen, improving transparency and openness.

 Miro, like Pitch and Kahoot!, offers new users a simple first step by providing a comprehensive library of templates that highlight just how many use cases Miro caters for.
-Timers, voting, a specific meeting mode, and chat features mean that Miro is more than capable of running collaborative meetings but in person and online.
+Timers, voting, a specific meeting mode, and chat features mean that Miro is more than capable of running collaborative meetings in person and online.
 Brainstorming sessions are where Miro really takes the cake as its slide-less meetings and presentations become a streamlined and creative experience.

 There are a number of different ways you can interact with your audience.
 As well as that, different audiences will respond better to different types of presentations - some prefer more visual cues while others want the ability to ask questions.